ANSANJAY/TimerProblemSets/Analysis.md

     - Including a new argument: A callback function to delete the entry when the timer expires
 3. **Step 3**: Implement a timer callback function:
     - Delete the routing table entry and its associated timer when the timer expires

----

-## Git Version Control 🛠️
-1. For the solution, switch to branch `Project solution`.
-2. Run `git log` and find the commit hash corresponding to `Solution to problem statement one` dated `27 October 1915 13`.
-3. Run `git reset --hard [commit-hash]` to update the repo to that point in time.

----

 # Interview Questions and Answers 🤔💡